tchajed/sys-verif-fa25/docs/notes/program-proofs/notation.md

 # Notation

-Coq has a very general mechanism for extending its syntax with what are called "notations".
+Rocq has a very general mechanism for extending its syntax with what are called "notations".
 Even if you don't write your own notations, you'll work with them, so it's helpful to understand some aspects of their implementation.

-For more details beyond this document you can read the Coq reference manual documentation on [syntax extensions](https://coq.inria.fr/doc/master/refman/user-extensions/syntax-extensions.html).
+For more details beyond this document you can read the Rocq reference manual documentation on [syntax extensions](https://coq.inria.fr/doc/master/refman/user-extensions/syntax-extensions.html).

 ## A first example